Removing water spots from stainless steel surfaces.

 Cleaning stainless steel.

 You can use dish washing soap or baking soda to clean stainless steel.
 Do not use steel wool since it can create scratches and also contaminate the surface causing it to rust.
+You can use a scotchbrite pad to remove stubborn deposits either dry or wet.
+Make sure you scrub parallel to the brush finish.

 Use of cleaners